release-engineering/waiverdb/README.md

 Options:
-  -C, --config-file PATH      Specify a config file to use -r, --result-id INTEGER     Specify one or more results to be waived -s, --subject TEXT          Specify one subject for a result to waive -t, --testcase TEXT         Specify a testcase for the subject -p, --product-version TEXT  Specify one of PDC's product version
+  -C, --config-file PATH           Specify a config file to use.
+  -r, --result-id INTEGER          Specify one or more results to be waived.
+  -s, --subject TEXT               Deprecated.
+Use --subject-identifier and
+                                   --subject-type instead.
+Subject for a result to waive.
+  -i, --subject-identifier TEXT    Subject identifier for a result to waive.
+  -T, --subject-type TEXT          Subject type for a result to waive.
+  -t, --testcase TEXT              Specify a testcase for the subject.
+  -p, --product-version TEXT       Specify one of PDC's product version
                                    identifiers.
-  --waived / --no-waived      Whether or not the result is waived -c, --comment TEXT          A comment explaining why the result is waived -h, --help                  Show this message and exit.
+  --waived / --no-waived           Whether or not the result is waived.
+  -c, --comment TEXT               A comment explaining why the result is waived.
+  -h, --help                       Show this message and exit.
 ```